godotengine/godot-docs/tutorials/ui/custom_gui_controls.rst

                 // Mouse exited the area of this control. break;

+            case NotificationMouseEnterSelf:
+                // Mouse entered the area of this control (excluding child controls). break;

+            case NotificationMouseExitSelf:
+                // Mouse exited the area of this control (excluding child controls). break;

             case NotificationFocusEnter:
                 // Control gained focus.
                 break;

             case NotificationFocusExit:
                 // Control lost focus.
+                break;

+            case NotificationScrollBegin:
+                // Control is in a ScrollContainer that has started scrolling with a touch event.
+                // Interacting with the scroll bar, using the mouse wheel or keyboard to scroll
+                // do not send this notification.
+                break;

+            case NotificationScrollEnd:
+                // Control is in a ScrollContainer that has stopped scrolling with a touch event.
+                // Interacting with the scroll bar, using the mouse wheel or keyboard to scroll
+                // do not send this notification.
                 break;

             case NotificationThemeChanged: